Foraging Honey Bees

 The level of nectar/honey stored in the hive does not seem to have a strong effect on the foraging behavior of individual bees.
 Bees continue to work as long as there is food to gather and somewhere to put it.

 Pollen collection however is more closely related to colony needs.
-A colony with brood present and low pollen stores will stimulate more pollen foraging.
+A colony with bee brood present and low pollen stores will stimulate more pollen foraging.

 However, genetics also play a role in behavior.
 Some breeds exhibit small differences in behaviors and foraging – even within the same race.